iterative/cml/README.md

 > with repository read/write access and workflow privileges.
 In the example
 > workflow, this token is stored as `PERSONAL_ACCESS_TOKEN`.

-Note that you will also need to provide access credentials for your cloud compute resources as secrets.
+:information_source: If using the `--cloud` option, you will also need to provide access credentials of your cloud compute resources as secrets.
 In the above example, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (with privileges to create & destroy EC2 instances) are required.

 For AWS, the same credentials can also be used for [configuring cloud storage](#configuring-cloud-storage-providers).